Student Services and Exceptional Children

-- Parent Rights & Responsibilities in Special Education (2016)
+- Parent Rights & Responsibilities

-- Public Notices
+- Parent & Public Notifications

-- Child Find Process
+Child Find Overview

 How can I access special education services?

 If a parent suspects delays in the development of their child, ages 3-21, in the areas of speech/language, motor skills, social-emotional skills, academic and/or self help skills, they may contact the student’s home school or the Exceptional Children’s Department to request an evaluation for eligibility for EC services.

-For children who are enrolled in a parentally placed private/homeschool please contact the EC department at 704-658-2602
+For children who are enrolled in a parentally placed private/homeschool please contact the EC department at 704-658-2602.

 What happens after I make contact with the school?